applh/wparty/readme.txt

 1. Upload `/wparty/` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place shortcode `[part name="page-name"]` in your pages content
+3. Add shortcode `[part name="page-name"]` in your pages content

 == Frequently Asked Questions ==

 = What is a PART ? =

-PAges, ARTicles...
+* PAges, ARTicles...
-This plugin allows to mix contents with ShortCode.
+* This plugin allows to mix contents with ShortCode.
-...PART ;-p
+* ...PART ;-p

 = Can we program with ShortCodes ? =